technomancy/bussard/spoilers/characters.md

 ## Human Worlds League

-Originally the Terran Republic covered all inhabited worlds, but as new colonies sprung up independently or declared independence, Bohk and Yueh spearheaded the League soon after the war.
+Originally the Terran Republic covered all inhabited worlds, but as new colonies sprung up independently or declared independence, Bohk spearheaded the League soon after the war.
 Terran Republic was also a founding member.
 Sol joined upon its independence, Katilay joined several years after re-establishing connection.
 They oversee trade agreements, enact spaceflight safety regulations, administrate a unified currency, coordinate exploration efforts, and work to protect peace.
 Nominally they aim to advance shared scientific progress, but little of this happens in practice.
 The league is headquartered on Bohk Prime.

-TODO: Find a way to fit in significance of New Phobos, Kowlu, Delta Pavonis
-OR: Yueh maybe doesn't need so many worlds

 # Companies